-Over the next couple of days it didn’t get any easier, but I learned to love the challenge and accomplishment.
-Each night coming to camp I felt proud of myself for making it and that sense of accomplishment kept me going.
-At the end of the 5 days, my knees were very sore and I was extremely tired but I was so proud of myself and I had seen some amazing sights.
+Over the next couple of days, it didn’t get any easier, but I learned to love the challenge and accomplishment.
+Each night coming to camp I felt proud of myself for making it, and that sense of accomplishment kept me going.
+At the end of the five days, my knees were very sore, and I was exhausted, but I was so proud of myself, and I had seen some amazing sights.
 Sightseeing is so much more rewarding when you must hike to get there.

-Hiking didn’t stop when I left Patagonia either, I accomplished many hikes in Brazil, Bolivia, and even the 8-day Huayhuash hike in Peru.
+Hiking didn’t stop when I left Patagonia either; I accomplished many hikes in Brazil, Bolivia, and even the 8-day Huayhuash trek in Peru.

-I discovered a new hobby!
-I know, I know, it doesn’t quite compare to those who “found themselves”, but I discovered my love for hiking.
+I discovered a new passion!
+I know, I know, it doesn’t quite compare to those who “found themselves”, but I unearthed my love for hiking.
 Seems simple, but it has been a great discovery for myself over these last couple of months.

 I never knew when I left for South America that I would be spending so much time hiking, but I never knew I liked it until I got there either.
-Now, being from Canada and all, I feel a bit silly that I never gave hiking a fair shot back at home.
+Being from Canada and all, I feel a bit silly that I never gave hiking a fair shot back at home.
 Now, I will never again plan a trip that doesn’t include some spectacular hikes.
-I think that it is pretty special that a backpacking trip helped me discover this new passion - something I may never have realised had I not started traveling.
+I think that it is pretty special that a backpacking trip helped me discover this new interest--something I may never have realised had I not started travelling.